This course will be taught in English.

 The level of competence in the manual approach will advance.
 You will learn and refine manual intervention techniques on the articular and visceral systems so that you can effectively include and address these systems, which often interfere with the organization of the muscular and fascial systems, in your sessions; these skills will help in facilitating reaching the goals of the session, both basic and advanced ones.

-It will advance also the understanding of Rolfing as a method.
-After years of practice and application of was taught during the basic training and the CE workshops, the Advanced training offers the possibility to review those principles, concepts and the recipe that had been the daily guide for the Rolfer.
+It will also advance the understanding of Rolfing as a method.
+After years of practice and application of what was taught during the basic training and the CE workshops, the Advanced training offers the possibility to review those principles, concepts, and the recipe that had been the daily guide for the Rolfer.

 During the Advanced training, you will learn how to creatively structure 5 "tailor-made" sessions: these sessions are free from pre-established formats and will be client-centered.